 Add different seasonings: leave out the garlic if you don't like it.
 Add a spicy chili pepper.

-Make spicy pickled green beans for Bloody Marys or Caesar cocktails: add more dried chili flakes or a pinch of cayenne.
+Make spicy pickled green beans for your Bloody Mary or Caesar cocktails: add more dried chili flakes or a pinch of cayenne.

 Add a little more dill for Dilly Green Beans.

 Refrigerator pickled beans must be stored in the fridge or they will spoil.
-Allow the flavours to develop for 2 to 3 days before eating.
+While you can eat them right away, it's best to allow the flavours to develop for 2 to 3 days before eating.

-Refrigerator pickled beans will last for up to 2 weeks or more in the refrigerator.
+Quick pickles will last up to 2 weeks or more in the refrigerator.

 Both are tasty, but the ones pickled in apple cider vinegar are a little stronger-tasting.